-If you want to see how Japan looked several hundred years ago, take a trip to Takayama.
+Interested in what Japan looked several hundred years ago?
+Take a trip to Takayama.

 Need help planning your trip?
 Get started with this complete 1-day Takayama itinerary…